- Album Songs recorded during this session officially appear on the The Beatles (Mono) LP.

-Stereo remixes for “Revolution 1” and “Revolution 9” were then made.
+The stereo mixes for “Revolution 1” and “Revolution 9” were then made.
 At this stage, “Revolution 1” took its final form, being trimmed down from 10 minutes 30 seconds to 4 minutes 15 seconds.
-The remixes for “Revolution 1” done on this day would be dropped in favour of a new stereo remix done on June 25.
+The stereo mixes for “Revolution 1” done on this day would be dropped in favor of a new stereo mix done on June 25.

 Musicians on Revolution 1